OzanDemiralp/flight-planner-backend/README.md

 ## Related Links

-- [Live Website](https://flight-planner-frontend-new.vercel.app/) - IMPORTANT website is still accesible but backend will throw an error because mongo cluster is down due to jeopolitical situation
+- [Live Website](https://flight-planner-frontend-new.vercel.app/) - IMPORTANT website is still accesible but backend will throw an error because mongo cluster is down due to geopolitical situation
 - [Frontend Repository](https://github.com/OzanDemiralp/flight-planner-frontend-new)

 ## What This Backend Does